Advertising postcard for Tejon Trout Lakes on the Ridge Route, Late 1950s.

 Turn up the clock to 1944 and Martin Yaeck, who lived in the Fort Tejon Inn after it closed, opens Crystal Springs Trout Farm "directly south of Fort Tejon on the west side

 of the highway where Leonard McLarty had operated his angling club in 1930" (ibid.:209).
 In the 1950s it was called Tejon Trout Lakes.
+The "managers" were Bud and Bee Parker in the early 1950s,

 Front of postcard reads: